List items for Youth Employment Waiver FAQ

 The following are Frequently Asked Questions (FAQ) on Iowa's Youth Employment Waiver application.
 For any questions about your application or to discuss your program with the state, please contact youthemploymentwaiver@iwd.iowa.gov.

-The purpose is for 16- and 17-year-olds in approved work-based learning or work-related programs to develop valuable skills that prepare them for future careers through training that includes appropriate safety precautions and supervision.
+The purpose is to allow 16- and 17-year-olds in approved work-based learning or work-related programs to develop valuable skills that can prepare them for future careers (through training that includes appropriate safety precautions and supervision).

-Only employers can apply for a waiver since they are best qualified to decide whether the work-based learning or work-related programs involve certain hazardous activities.
+Only employers can apply for a waiver.
+They are best qualified to know whether the work-based learning or work-related programs involve certain hazardous activities.
 Employers are encouraged, however, to apply in collaboration with school partners.
 Students in work-based learning programs may be paid or unpaid.

 There is no “one size fits all” answer to when a waiver is needed.
 Whether a waiver is needed will depend on each employer’s fact-specific circumstances.
-If a question exists regarding the need for a waiver, an employer should seek legal advice to determine how the updated youth employment law applies to its situation and how to accurately describe its work activities.
+If a question exists regarding the need for a waiver, your business should seek legal advice.
+This will help you understand how Iowa's updated youth employment law applies to your situation.
+It also will help you accurately describe the work activities involved.

 Employers do not need to seek a waiver under the following conditions:

-- No hazardous activities are involved in their work-based learning or work-related programs.
+- No hazardous activities are involved in your work-based learning or work-related programs.

-- The work-based learning program in question is an active Registered Apprenticeship Program, which has been vetted by the U.S. Department of Labor or Iowa Office of Apprenticeship.
+- Your work-based learning program is an active Registered Apprenticeship Program that has been reviewed by the U.S. Department of Labor or Iowa Office of Apprenticeship.

-- The employer’s work-based learning or work-related program involving certain hazardous activities takes place in partnership with an accredited high school and follows specific requirements laid out at this link (Senate File 542, Section 92.8A, subsection 2).
+- Your work-based learning or work-related program is part of a partnership with an accredited high school and follows requirements laid out in Senate File 542, Section 92.8A, subsection 2.
 Employers should seek legal advice to determine whether they meet all criteria.
-Employers must still inform Iowa Workforce Development that they are participating in this “no waiver” pathway (waiver application) and file parent/guardian permission forms with the state.
+Employers must still inform Iowa Workforce Development that they are participating in this “no waiver” pathway and file parent/guardian permission forms with the state.

 Senate File 542 lists work activities for 16- and 17-year-olds that are prohibited under Iowa law, with some exceptions under certain circumstances.